 - 2.5 dl frozen raspberries (1 cup)

-- While the risengrød is simmering, you can make a raspberry syrup for serving, if you want to; add the frozen raspberries to a small pot over medium heat pot and cook until warm.
-Either transfer to a small container, add the agave nectar, and blend with an immersion blender until smooth, or transfer to a regular blender, add the agave nectar, and blend until smooth.
+While the risengrød is simmering, you can make a raspberry syrup for serving, if you want to; add the frozen raspberries and agave nectar to a small pot over medium heat pot and cook until warm.
+Blend with either an immersion blender or in a regular blender until smooth.

-- Serve the risengrød warm with raspberry syrup, fresh raspberries, coconut flakes, chia seeds, and coconut flour.
+Serve the risengrød warm with raspberry syrup and, for example, fresh raspberries, coconut flakes, chia seeds, and coconut flour.

 I wouldn't recommend substituting this rice for another kind since this rice is used for making risengrød traditionally, although I'm planning on experimenting with a healthier risengrød next Christmas.
 I also haven't tried making risengrød with any other plant milk, but I think it would work.
 If you try it with another kind, let me know how it turned out.
 I used about a tablespoon of agave nectar to sweeten the raspberry syrup.